kafkaesque-io/pulsar-helm-chart/README.md

 * WebSocket Proxy
 * Standalone Functions Workers
 * Tiered Storage
-* Independent Image Versions for Components (Zookeeper, Bookkeeper, etc), enabling controlled upgrades.
+* Independent Image Versions for Components (Zookeeper, Bookkeeper, etc), enabling controlled upgrades
+* [Pulsar Express Web UI](https://github.com/bbonnin/pulsar-express) for managing the cluster

-[Helm](https://helm.sh) 2.X must be installed and initialized to use the chart.
+[Helm](https://helm.sh) must be installed and initialized to use the chart.
+Both Helm 2 and Helm 3 are supported.
 Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.

 _Don't want to run it yourself?
 Go to [Kafkaesque](https://kafkaesque.io) for fully managed Pulsar services._